Hill Country Council for the Arts is a resource for the arts, artists, arts organizations, and supporters of the arts in the Texas Hill Country.

-Dedicated to bringing the world of performing arts to Boerne by presenting concerts that feature internationally acclaimed artists, educating through student outreach programs, and enriching the quality of life in the community, Boerne Performing Arts is an autonomously functioning committee of the Hill Country Council for the Arts.
-HCCArts also actively promotes the ambitious productions of Boerne Community Theatre and the Boerne Independent School District’s excellent Fine Arts Department.
+Presenting concerts featuring internationally acclaimed artists and educating through student outreach, Boerne Performing Arts is an autonomously functioning committee of the Hill Country Council for the Arts.
+HCCArts also actively promotes the productions of Boerne Community Theatre, S.T.A.G.E.
+Krause House Theater and Boerne Independent School District’s Fine Arts Department.

 Research shows that students who participate in the fine arts are more accomplished academically and lead more well-rounded and self-disciplined lives.
-They also learn early on the joy the arts bring to life.
-HCCArts supports the The Boerne Independent School District Fine Arts Department’s high-caliber theater, music, dance and visual arts programs to enrich the lives of Boerne’s children and its community at large.
+HCCArts supports the The Boerne Independent School District Fine Arts Department’s theater, music, dance and visual arts programs.

-HCCArts supports Boerne’s Patrick Heath Public Library, which offers services for everyone in our community.
-From children’s reading programs and adult book discussion groups to computer classes, Spanish classes, speakers, art, live concert sand more, the library has it all, with help from the Boerne Public Library Foundation.
+HCCArts supports Boerne’s Patrick Heath Public Library, which offers services from children’s reading programs and adult book discussion groups to computer classes, Spanish classes, speakers, art, live concertsand morewith help from the Boerne Public Library Foundation.

 BUSINESS & THE ARTS

-At the Hill Country Council for the Arts, we believe that business can do more than just do business.
-The tools in the business toolbox can affect how we think and how we act, combining cultural vitality and economic benefit to better our communities.
-Get down to business – and art – with our Business Committee for the Arts.
+HCCArts believes that business can do more than just do business.
+The tools in the business toolbox can combine cultural vitality and economic benefit to better our communities.
+Get down to business – and art – with Business Committee for the Arts.